KristopherZ/ICS4UFinalProject/README.md

 This project is used as final project for the course ISC4U

 This project contains a understandable physics engine and the Mario Game uses the physics engine to implement its methods.

-The physics engine is done; however, we are still working on the game itself (almost done).